European Master of Science in Occupational Therapy - A programme of excellent quality!

 Internationalisation at its best: “innovative and original”

-In addition the panel has advised that the Distinctive Quality Feature for Internationalisation should also be awarded.
 The assessment report states that “the programme has internationalisation at its core, with a stated commitment to internationalisation, a consortium of partner institutions from five European countries leading the programme, teaching taking place on location in these five countries and the diverse group of students attending the programme“.
-This Feature was awarded to the programme for the first time in 2010.
+This feature was awarded to the programme for the first time in 2010.

 Limited Accreditation Assessment